 Ratio Spread Example

-In this ratio spread example we discuss a variation of the concept to demonstrate how these trade setups can not only be safe, but given the right conditions, provide a huge return on investment.
+In this front-ratio spread example we discuss a variation of the concept to demonstrate how these trade setups can not only be safe, but given the right conditions, provide a huge return on investment.

 Bearish Options Strategies